May 9, 2024

 Simple Sharing and Decentralized Work

 Professional digital signatures can also help firms increase productivity by capitalizing on hybrid work options and digital productivity features.
-For example, allowing engineers to sign professional engineering documents while on site or from home while working remotely can reduce needless travel time or wait periods that would otherwise be needed to ensure that documents are signed in the office.
+For example, allowing engineers to sign professional engineering documents while on-site or from home while working remotely can reduce needless travel time or wait periods that would otherwise be needed to ensure that documents are signed in the office.
 One Canadian firm which is part of an international engineering network even managed to reduce the time required to sign engineering documents by 97%!
 CertifiO for Professionals also allows engineers to sign batched documents quickly and efficiently with its batch-signing feature.

 By enabling secure document sharing, real-time tracking, and remote approvals, engineering firms can transcend geographical barriers and streamline communication channels.
 Whether it’s coordinating with clients, collaborating with subcontractors, or conducting internal reviews, digital signatures empower firms to maintain productivity and agility in a virtual environment.